developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/setup/index.md

 ###Server Setup
 Steps for ZDVC server setup after installation: <br>
-1. **Run ZDVC Server Software.** Start the server services either manually or by rebooting the server after install.
-Refer to the last step in the [Server Installation](#serverinstallation) section.
+&nbsp; &nbsp; &nbsp;1. **Run ZDVC Server Software.** Start the server services either manually or by rebooting the server after install.
+Refer to the last step in the [Server Installation](#serverinstallation) section.<br>
-2. **View the web portal.** Open a supported browser.
-Enter the default server URL: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate hostname, domain and port number.
+&nbsp; &nbsp; &nbsp;2. **View the web portal.** Open a supported browser.
+Enter the default WebUI server URL: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate hostname, domain and port number.
+* **If using Self-Signed Certificate for the first time,** permission needs to be granted.
+Follow the steps depending on the browser in use.
+  * **For Chrome, Safari, or Internet Explorer:**<br>
+  &nbsp; &nbsp; &nbsp;A. Launch browser.<br>
+  &nbsp; &nbsp; &nbsp;B. Enter the backend URL: `https://hostname.company.com:8080`, where "hostname.company.com:8080" is replaced with the appropriate hostname, domain and port number.
+Enter the username and password.
+This is the Server Auth Key and Server Auth Password set during server install.<br>
+  &nbsp; &nbsp; &nbsp;C. A message appears indicating the connection is not private due to the lack of a secured certificate.
+Click "Proceed...".<br>
+  &nbsp; &nbsp; &nbsp;D. Enter the WebUI server URL: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate hostname, domain and port number.<br>
+  &nbsp; &nbsp; &nbsp;E. A message appears indicating the connection is not private due to the lack of a secured certificate.
+Click "Advanced", then click "Proceed..."
+  * **For Edge:**<br>
+  &nbsp; &nbsp; &nbsp;A. Enter the backend URL: `https://hostname.company.com:8080`, where "hostname.company.com:8080" is replaced with the appropriate hostname, domain and port number.
+Enter the username and password.
+This is the Server Auth Key and Server Auth Password set during server install.<br>
+  &nbsp; &nbsp; &nbsp;B. Click “Continue to this website”. <br>
+  &nbsp; &nbsp; &nbsp;C. Click on “Certificate error” in the address bar, then click “View certificates."<br>
+  &nbsp; &nbsp; &nbsp;D. Click “Install Certificate”. <br>
+  &nbsp; &nbsp; &nbsp;E. Click “Place all certificates in the following store”, then click “Browse”.
+Do not rely on the pre-selected option to automatically select the certificate store since this will not work.<br>
+  &nbsp; &nbsp; &nbsp;F. In the dialog box, click “Trusted Root Certification Authorities”, then click “OK”. <br>
+  &nbsp; &nbsp; &nbsp;F. Click "Finish". <br>
+  &nbsp; &nbsp; &nbsp;G. A security warning is displayed.
+Click “Yes” to trust the certificate. <br>
+  &nbsp; &nbsp; &nbsp;H. Reload the page. <br>
+  &nbsp; &nbsp; &nbsp;I. Enter the WebUI server URL: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate hostname, domain and port number.<br>
+  &nbsp; &nbsp; &nbsp;J. Click "Advanced" and then click "Proceed..." <br><br>
-3. **Select app to launch.** As part of ZDVC, the server consists of multiple solution offerings.
+&nbsp;3. **Select app to launch.** As part of ZDVC, the server consists of multiple solution offerings.
 Select "Device Tracker" then enter the login credentials to login.
 The default user name is "SAdmin".
-The password is the super admin and database password entered during server installation.
+The password is the super admin and database password entered during server installation.<br>
-4. **Server certificate validation.** Use an SSL Tool (such as [ssltools.com](http://ssltools.com/)) to aid in diagnostics and validate the certificate chain.<br>
+&nbsp;4. **SSL certificate validation.** Use an SSL Tool (such as [ssltools.com](http://ssltools.com/)) to aid in diagnostics and validate the certificate chain.<br>
-A. Open [ssltools.com](http://ssltools.com/) in the browser.<br>
+&nbsp; &nbsp; &nbsp;A. Open [ssltools.com](http://ssltools.com/) in the browser.<br>
-B. Enter the Web UI URL, for example `https://hostname.company.com:8443/zdvc`<br>
+&nbsp; &nbsp; &nbsp;B. Enter the Web UI URL, for example `https://hostname.company.com:8443/zdvc`<br>
-C. Click the Scan button.
+&nbsp; &nbsp; &nbsp;C. Click the Scan button.
 A successful result returns green checks for each step. _See Figure 8 below._ <br>
-D. Enter the backend URL for your server, for example `https://hostname.company.com:8080/zdvc` <br>
+&nbsp; &nbsp; &nbsp;D. Enter the backend URL for your server, for example `https://hostname.company.com:8080/zdvc` <br>
-E. Click the Scan button.
+&nbsp; &nbsp; &nbsp;E. Click the Scan button.
 A successful result returns green checks for each step:
 ![img](SSLTools.JPG)
 _Figure 9.
 SSLTools.com results_